Jordan Hall

 The specific monetary goals of the Federal Government are to target maximum employment of the country's labor force and an annual inflation figure around 2%.

 Let's consider the recent example of the COVID shock in 2020.
 Due to Government-mandated lockdowns and according to official figures, the unemployment rate jumped from historic lows around 3.5% to 14.8% in a single month.
-The expected impact of the lockdowns on economic activity were enormous, with many companies unable to do anything.
-The immediate focus on policy shifted immediately to easing the economy to combat this shock.
-Interest rate targets were dropped to 0% immediately and large amounts of liquidity was injected into markets via open market operations to prevent a cascading economic impact from asset prices crashing.
+The expected impact of the lockdowns on economic activity were enormous, with many companies unable to operate.
+The immediate focus of policy shifted to easing the economy to combat this shock.
+Interest rate targets were dropped to 0% immediately and large amounts of liquidity were injected into markets via open market operations to prevent a cascading economic impact from asset prices crashing.
 This increased the expansion rate of the money supply.
-Erring on the side of doing too much, rather than too little, they actions went a little overboard.
+Erring on the side of doing too much, rather than too little, their actions went a little overboard.
 During this period, loans were extremely cheap and many people leveraged up to consume and invest more.
-Asset prices increased dramatically from the initial fall and two years later, official inflation numbers reached 8% YoY increases with certain categories and unofficial values much higher.
+Asset prices increased dramatically from the initial fall, and two years later official inflation numbers reached 8% YoY increases, with certain categories and unofficial values much higher.
 The net result of this was an accelerating decrease in the dollar's purchasing power.

 Once unemployment recovered post-COVID and in response to the increased inflation, the Federal Reserve pivoted and began contracting the expansion of the money supply by increasing interest rates fairly quickly and removing liquidity from the system via open market operations.
 Asset prices stopped increasing as much and fewer loans were being taken.
 These actions shored up the dollar and reduced inflation to the current official value of 2.4% YoY increase.